eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 I've been learning Rust in my free time recently.

 It's full of bold design decisions that don't show up in most other popular languages, the most famous of which is the *borrow checker*, a new approach to memory management[^1].
-Rust uses a style of enums that I've never encountered before, and it supports most aspects of object-oriented programming but disallows inheritance.
+Rust uses a style of enums that I've never encountered before, and it disallows inheritance despite supporting most other aspects of object-oriented programming.

 These must have been risky decisions at the time they were made, but I've been impressed at just how many of them feel great to use.
 I've been working through last year's Advent of Code exercises in Rust and am coming to really like the language.